Postpartum Hair Loss and How I’m Dealing With It

 “Formulated with exclusive HeatCTRL™ technology and a seductive floriental fragrance, this scientifically proven and vegan-friendly regime allows for guilt-free styling forming the perfect partnership with Neuro® intelligent styling tools.
 HeatCTRL™ technology is a scientifically proven blend that activates with heat to help protect against damage caused by daily styling, blow-drying and smoothing.
 Prevents thermal damage up to 86%“

-It’s that last bit that particularly appeals to me: I’ve always been pretty hard on my hair in terms of exposing it to heat styling, but right now I worry that it’s just not healthy enough to stand up to that.
+It’s that last bit that particularly appeals to me: I’ve always been pretty hard on my hair in terms of exposing it to heat styling, but right now I worry that it’s just not healthy enough to stand up to that, due to the whole postpartum hair loss issue.
 In a bid to try to protect it, then, I’ve been using four of the products in the shower and afterwards:

 First up, can I get a hallelujah for the fact that this comes with a push-top dispenser, so my super-clumsy self doesn’t have to fumble around in the shower, trying to take the cap off her shampoo and then replace it?
 Love.
 It.
 It’s also a colour-safe formula, which is safe for all hair types, and its formulated to remove dirty and grease – yes, even that little stubborn patch on the back of my head – without stripping your hair of moisture and goodness.
 My hair thanks it profusely.